 We are selling American depositary shares, or ADSs.
 Each ADS represents one ordinary share, par value US\$0.0001 per share.
 This is an initial public offering in the United States of Belite Bio, Inc, a Cayman Islands exempted holding company with headquarters in San Diego, California and operations in the United States and Australia.

 Prior to this offering, there has been no public market for our ordinary shares or ADSs.
 We anticipate that the initial public offering price of the ADSs will be between US\$5.50 and US\$6.50 per ADS.
-In connection with this offering, we have applied for the listing of the ADSs on the Nasdaq Capital Market under the symbol "BLTE."
+In connection with this offering, we have applied for the listing of the ADSs on the Nasdaq Capital Market under the symbol

+"BLTE."

 Throughout this prospectus, unless the context indicates otherwise, references to "Belite" refer to Belite Bio, Inc, a holding company, together as a group with our subsidiaries, including our operating subsidiaries.
 Belite Bio, LLC and RBP4 Pty Ltd, our U.S. and Australia-based operating subsidiaries, respectively, conduct our daily operations.
-Investors purchasing our ADSs in this initial public offering are purchasing equity securities of our Cayman Islands exempt holding company and are not purchasing equity securities of our operating subsidiaries periodically and then provide funding for their operations via equity investments and intercompany loans.
-As of the date of this prospectus, we have provided US\$10.06 million to our subsidiaries via capital contribution, including US\$0.5 million intercompany loans that have been repaid by the subsidiary via the issuance of ordinary shares, among which we have provided US\$60,000 to our Hong Kong subsidiary via capital contribution which further invested US\$50,000 to our PRC subsidiary via capital contribution.
+Investors purchasing our ADSs in this initial public offering are purchasing equity securities of our Cayman Islands exempt holding company and are not purchasing equity securities of our operating subsidiaries in the United States and Australia.
+In the normal course of our business, Belite would evaluate the financial condition and capital needs of our subsidiaries periodically and then provide funding for their operations via equity investments and intercompany loans.
+As of the date of this prospectus, we have provided US\$10.06 million to our subsidiaries via capital contribution, including US\$0.5 million intercompany loans that have been repaid by the subsidiary via the issuance of ordinary shares, among which we have provided US\$50,000 to our PRC subsidiary via capital contribution.
 None of our subsidiaries have declared or paid any dividends or distributions on equity to their respective holding companies as of the date of this prospectus.
 We have not relied, and do not expect to rely, on dividends or other distributions on equity from any of our subsidiaries for our cash requirements.
 We have no plans to declare cash dividends in the near term, but as a holding company, we may depend on receipt of funds from one or more of our subsidiaries if we determine to pay cash dividends to holders of our ordinary shares in the future.
-While our PRC subsidiary has no operations and generates no revenue as of the date of this prospectus, should it generate revenue in the future, restrictions on currency exchanges in China may limit our ability to freely convert such Renminbit to fund any future business activities outside China or other payments in U.S. dollars, and capital control measures imposed by the Chinese government may limit our ability ability to use capital from our PRC subsidiary for business purposes outside of China.
+While our PRC subsidiary has no operations and generates no revenue and the future restrictions on currency exchanges in China may limit our ability to freely convert such Reminibility. as of the date of this prospectus, should it generate revenue in the future, restrictions on currency exchanges in China may limit our ability to freely convert such Renminbi to fund any future business activities outside China or other payments in U.S. dollars, and capital control measures imposed by the Chinese government may limit our ability to use capital from our PRC subsidiary for business purposes outside of China.
 See "Prospectus Summary - Cash Transfers and Dividend Distribution" for a more detailed description.